-FIGURE 4: THE IMPACT OF FAS 123R: INNOVATION POLICY DECOMPOSITION innovation due to the reform, whereas the straight line depicts the average decrease in innovation for all firms.
-One can see that firms with worse corporate governance decrease their innovation more than the economy average.
-At the same time, most firms with better corporate governance experience a limited reduction.
+Beyond the implications for the aggregate economy, the reform has heterogeneous implications for firms that differ in their quality of corporate governance.
+The left panel of Fig. 4 presents the innovation rate chosen by firms before and after the reform according to their corporate governance percentile, ranging from the firms with highest CEO influence $\eta = \eta{ub}$ to firms with perfect corporate governance $\eta = 0$ .
+In the right panel of Fig. 4, the dashed line depicts the percentage change in innovation due to the reform, whereas the straight line depicts the average decrease in innovation for all firms.
+One can see that firms with better corporate governance experience a limited reduction.
 In fact, the top 10% of firms actually increase their rate of innovation, picking up the slack generated by other firms thanks to the general equilibrium effect of the growth rate.
-Overall, the issuance of FAS 123R makes innovation more concentrated in firms with better corporate governance.
-Since R&D costs are convex in the innovation probability i, this results in more resources being spent on R&D to generate the same success probability, which is one reason behind the lackluster gain in the level of consumption.
+Overall, the issuance of FAS 123R makes innovation more concentrated in firms with better corporate governance for the innovation probability i, this results in more resources being spent on R&D to generate the same success probability, which is one reason behind the lackluster gain in the level of consumption.
 Hence the growth effect dominates the level effect, leading to a sizable drop in social welfare.